 In the age of social media, it would seem we just can’t get away from kids doing ridiculous things for the sake of sharing it with the internet (Thank you, Tide Pods Challenge).

-The newest craze taking the popular video platform TikTok by storm this week is the so-called ‘outlet challenge,’ which involves a phone charger, a penny and you guessed it, an outlet.
+The latest craze taking TikTok by storm this week is the so-called ‘outlet challenge,’ which involves a phone charger, a penny and you guessed it, an outlet.

 Buckle in folks, this one is a doozy.